|Ice class||1A Super|

 The Otso and its sister ship Kontio, launched in 1986 and 1987 respectively, replaced three older icebreakers in the Karhu class (the Karhu, Murtaja and Sampo).
 Because of their cost-efficiency, the blue-and-white Kontio and Otso are normally the first icebreakers to leave Arctia’s Katajanokka base for deployment in the Bay of Bothnia.
 In early and late winter, they operate as far north as Tornio, moving southward as the ice conditions change and the Urho and Sisu assume responsibility for icebreaking in the Bay of Bothnia.

 The Otso was designed with cost-efficiency in mind.
 The traditional four thrusters were replaced with an air bubbler system installed in the vessel’s bow.
 Another new feature was a diesel power plant providing alternating current to all functions, down to the thruster engines.
-The electricity is generated by burning heavy fuel oil.
 Thanks to its machinery and the design of its hull, the Otso has a lower fuel consumption than older and larger icebreakers.

 The tanks for fuel oil are located amidships, as far from the sides of the vessel as possible.
 This will help minimise the risk of oil spills, should the vessel sustain a gash in the hull as a result of an accident.
 The Otso’s tanks can hold 1,500 m³ of heavy fuel oil, 340 m³ of diesel oil, and 630 m³ of ballast water for heeling the vessel.